 Does your non-profit organization serve children with exceptional needs?
 Are you interested in benefiting from a proven intergenerational mentoring program?
-If so, serving as a site for Foster Grandparent Volunteers could make a difference in your organization!
+If so, serving as a volunteer station for Foster Grandparent Volunteers could make a difference in your organization!

 - Each volunteer is carefully screened by way of personal interviews and background checks.